higgs165/CovidCheck/README.md

 # Under the Hood

-Programming language: Dart
+Programming Language: Dart (Flutter is the framework)
-IDE/compiler: Android Studio
+IDE: Android Studio

 # Stage of Completion